defano/wyldcard/README.md

 ### Searching

 Use the `find` command to find text anywhere in the stack or anywhere within a specified field.
 All searches are case insensitive.
-Text found by this command is highlighted with a box drawn around it and the `foundChunk`, `foundField`, `foundLine` and `foundText` properties are updated with information about the current match.

 The syntax for searching is `find [<strategy>] [international] <factor> [in <field>] [of marked cards]` where: